Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 2. We convert from degrees to radians to get them to the same unit as the AoAs.
 3. The `enumerate` function returns the index and left edge of the bin we are currently considering.
 4. We calculate the position of the right edge.
 It's always $\frac{2 \pi}{5}$ radians larger than the left edge.
-5. We create a boolean mask for all AoAs that falls within the bin we are currently considering.
+5. We create a boolean mask to identify the AoAs that fall within the bin we are currently considering.
 6. We use the mask to allocate the appropriate AoAs to its corresponding blade.

 The groups are plotted in [Figure 4](#figure_04) below.
 The group edges have been added to the plot.